 - eating frequent,

 - reducing stress

-certain herbs improve digestive system health.
-They may also help kill H.
+improve digestive health.
+They may also help kill H. pylori.
+Some

 - slippery elm